SUBSCRIBE TO OUR FREE NEWSLETTER

 Three days later, in an interview with Fareed Zakaria of CNN, Obama did deal with broader regional problems, but his only firm argument was a response to the attacks on the Vienna agreement for allegedly enabling Iran to increase its assistance to regional allies.

 He conceded that Iran would be able to continue those activities and even "fund some additional activities" as the nuclear agreement went into operation.
-But he argued that, if Iran were able to get a nuclear weapon, it would be "emboldened to engage in more of the activities that have been discussed...".
+But he argued that if Iran were able to get a nuclear weapon, it would be "emboldened to engage in more of the activities that have been discussed...".

-But Obama was clearly reluctant to acknowledge that any real change was in store regarding future relations with Iran.
+However, Obama was reluctant to acknowledge that any real change was in store regarding future relations with Iran.
 "I think it is conceivable," he replied, "but the premise of this deal is not that Iran warms toward the United States or that we are engaging in any kind of strategic reassessment of the relationship."

 Then, as if expressing an afterthought, he added a statement that was so indirect that it is difficult to penetrate:

-"Is there the possibility that having begun conversations around this narrow issue that you start getting some broader discussions about Syria, for example, and the ability of all the parties involved to try to arrive at a political transition that keeps the country intact and does not further fuel the growth of ISIL and other terrorist organisations - I think that's possible.
+"Is there the possibility that having begun conversations around this narrow issue you start getting some broader discussions about Syria, for example, and the ability of all the parties involved to try to arrive at a political transition that keeps the country intact and does not further fuel the growth of ISIL and other terrorist organizations - I think that's possible.

 In an interview with National Public Radio two days later, Obama suggested that things could improve if Iran changed its ways: